-For students with nonbinary gender identities, we are not able to use this same process, however, because we are generally not able to obtain accurate statistics from administrative data on the representation of these groups in the full student population.
-Therefore, rather than making assumptions, we assign a weight value to students with nonbinary identifiers that leaves their representation in the weighted sample the same as in the unweighted sample.
+For intersex students, we are not able to use this same process, however, because we are generally not able to obtain accurate statistics from administrative data on the representation of this group in the full student population.
+Therefore, rather than making assumptions, we assign a weight value to students that selected intersex that leaves their representation in the weighted sample the same as in the unweighted sample.
 In the future, if and when more reliable information becomes available at the full student population level, we will be able to incorporate that information into sample weights for groups other than female and male gender identities.

-SAMPLE CHARACTERISTICS (N=155)
+SAMPLE CHARACTERISTICS (N=147)